mash-97/pycronmail/README.md

 pycronmail$ ./pycronmail install --no-package-change
 ```

-After the successful installation there will have a job installed in the `crontab`.
+After the successful installation the `pyssmail.py` program will be set in the `crontab`.

 To add receiver:
 ```bash